vistree/kanboard-backlog/README.md

 -------
 * To install, download the repo into the kanboard plugins folder.
 * Make sure the name of the folder is "Backlog".
+* This plugin is not compatible with Bigboard

 How it works:
 ------------